hapax/hapax.github.io/assets/chuzenji.md

-pretty waterfall to another to the eponymous temple, and dots the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, in various states of disrepair.
+pretty waterfall to another to the eponymous temple, and dots the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in various states of disrepair.
-It is a tourist town washed up on the shore, a residue of the 80s boom which freed up liquidity for domestic travel, and came crashing down when the asset price bubble burst in the 90s.
+It is a tourist town washed up like fantastic flotsam on the shore, a residue of the 80s boom which freed up liquidity for domestic travel, and came crashing down when the asset price bubble burst in the 90s.
 Its crumbling facades chart the rise and fall of the Nikkei.

 <figure>